 St. Andrew Sunday

-Saint Andrew Sunday is celebrated the last Sunday of November with special worship services during normal Sunday schedule.
+Saint Andrew Sunday is celebrated in November with special worship services during the normal Sunday schedule.
 Saint Andrews Sunday lifts up the Scottish Heritage of the Presbyterian Church, and includes special music, prayers and liturgies unique to the Presbyterian tradition.
 The service also features a bag piper, complete in appropriate attire, and a fellowship time after the later worship offering authentic Scottish recipes.

 Advent generally begins the first Sunday of December.
 The focus of this four week season is the expectation of coming of the Christ Child.
 At First Presbyterian Church, we have a tradition of ushering in this season with the presentation of the Peace Light.
 The flame is actually transported from the Grotto of the Nativity in Bethlehem and is used to light our Advent Wreaths in both Laird Hall and the Church Sanctuary.
 This Wreath is lighted each week during Advent at the beginning of the service.
 Special music and Carols are part of the Advent experience, and the whole season culminates with the Christmas Eve Candlelight Service.
 This traditional worship is a very moving experience that takes place in the Church Sanctuary.